dev4press/gd-bbpress-tools/readme.txt

 = Some features not working with BuddyPress group forums? = This happens if the plugin's JavaScript is not loaded.
 Make sure that both CSS and JavaScript options are enabled and 'Always Include' option is also enabled.

+= Some BuddyPress features break when I use Nuovo templates? = The problem is caused by the Italic BBCode due to the conflict with the Underscore templates system BuddyPress uses.
+You can disable Italic BBCode, or you can limit BBCodes to the bbPress content only (highly recommended).

 = When the quote is used on the formatted content, formatting will be gone inside displayed quote? = This happens because quoting can only take rendered HTML as is, and when saved, bbPress will remove some of the HTML elements based on the user role.
 [GD bbPress Toolbox Pro](https://plugins.dev4press.com/gd-bbpress-toolbox/) plugin includes additional features that expand the allowed HTML elements for all roles, and that solves this quote problem.